rasendubi/blog/posts/2014-12-31-haskell-defaulting-rules.md

 You may assume the default instance for `Num` is `Integer`.
 Almost guessed!
 I'll tell you the answer a bit later.

-Haskell provides a way to select what types compiler should consider as default for `Num` &mdash; *default declaration*.
+Haskell provides a way to select what types compiler should consider as default for `Num`---*default declaration*.

 To specify the list of types, you can write (where all types are instances of `Num`):